Skip to content

 Only test cases that have an attached/linked Rapise test script will be displayed in this view.

-Notice To Folder edit field.
-By default a test is loaded into Default Repository Path, but you may load a test into any folder (requires Rapise 8.0+).
+Note the To Folder edit field.
+By default, a test is loaded into the Default Repository Path, but you can load a test into any folder (requires Rapise 8.0+).

 Once you have chosen the appropriate test case, click the Load button to load the test case: